pafable/newrelic-asg-monitoring/readme.md

 # Automated New Relic Dashboard Creation
+This project will create an AWS Autoscaling group and a New Relic dashboard.

 Please have the latest versions of following tools installed on your local workstation:
 - [Packer](https://www.packer.io/downloads)